o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

     }
 ```

-If you implement an opener in this way, double\-clicks and other file open gestures call your opener instead of the operating system.
+If you implement an opener in this way, double-clicks and other file open gestures call your opener instead of the operating system.

 #### Preventing the OS from Opening a Custom File